More About Anna

-Now, I am a private practice therapist at Embodied Relationships Counseling Center, in Westminster Colorado.
-In this role, I am dedicated to supporting couples and individuals to deepen their intimacy and personal fulfillment through embodiment.
+Now, I am a private practice therapist at Embodied Relationships Counseling Center, in Lafayette Colorado.
+I am dedicated to supporting couples and individuals to deepen their intimacy and personal empowerment through embodiment.
 I see clients whose main concerns are around sexuality and relationships, as well as those who are looking for support with anxiety, depression, and stress management.

 My approach to sex and relationship therapy is open-minded, sex-positive, and nonjudgmental.
 I am passionate about supporting people to find healing in all forms of relationships, including polyamorous and LGBTQIA relationships.
 Learn more about my embodied couples and sexuality therapy offerings here.